-The City of Oklahoma City offers a Trap Neuter Release (TNR) program for feral cats, known as the Community Cat Program.
+The City of Oklahoma City offers FREE Trap Neuter Release (TNR) for feral cats, through the Community Cat Program.

 Cats can be brought to the OKC Animal Shelter (2811 SE 29th) 7 days a week from 9:00 - 5:30

 WHY Trap, Neuter, Return?

 OKC Animal Welfare recognizes that free-roaming cats are in our community.
 Currently, there are no ordinances that cover keeping a cat indoors.
 OKC AWD officers only pick up stray cats that are ill, injured, involved in a cruelty case, or have bitten someone.
 Nuisance issues caused by outdoor cats require a community response.
 That is why OKC Animal Welfare offers TNR through the Community Cat Program.